Never Too Much of a Good Thing: A Dessert Tour of South Walton

 - Heavenly Shortcakes & Ice Cream: It doesn't get much more classic than ice cream or strawberry shortcake, and sometimes classic is the best thing a dessert can be.

-- Dawson's Yogurt: Speaking of classic, Dawson's is believed to be the longest-standing fro-yo business in its original location in the entire country.
+- Dawson's Yogurt & Fudge Works: Speaking of classic, Dawson's is believed to be the longest-standing fro-yo business in its original location in the entire country.
 They're doing something right (it's the fro-yo).

 - Blue Mountain Beach Creamery: This local favorite serves ice cream, sorbet and yogurt made fresh daily in just about every flavor known to man.
 If ice cream or its cousins are your game, Blue Mountain Beach Creamery is your place.

 - Hartell's Village Diner: Bring the kids to this retro, 50s-style diner for breakfast, lunch or dinner.
-But whichever meal you choose, make sure to follow it up with a kitchen sink or old-fashioned shake or malt.
+But whichever meal you choose, make sure to follow it up with The Kitchen Sink (15 scoops of ice cream with bananas, donuts, chocolate chips, peanut butter cups, cookies and more topped with whipped cream, sprinkles and a cherry) or an old-fashioned shake or malt.
 They really knew how to make 'em back in the day!

-- Seagar's Prime Steaks & Seafood: Located within the Hilton Sandestin Beach Golf Resort & Spa, Seagar's the perfect spot to indulge in dessert, as well as a show.
-Be sure to order the cherries jubilee for two, which is prepared tableside and served over vanilla ice cream.
+- Seagar's Prime Steaks & Seafood: Located within Hilton Sandestin Beach Golf Resort & Spa, Seagar's is the perfect spot to indulge in dessert, as well as a show.
+Be sure to order the Cherries Jubilee for Two, which is prepared tableside and served over vanilla ice cream.